waffle-iron/tdb/README.md

 });
 ```

-*Notes:*
+**Notes**:
-- we must wrap the elasticSearch.Client method's with Async.wrap so we can call the asynchronous methods on a synchronous way
+- We must wrap the elasticSearch.Client method's with Async.wrap so we can call the asynchronous methods on a synchronous way
-- we should make docTransformer a pure function: it must not change the original doc object, since other adapters may utilize this doc as well.
+- We should make docTransformer a pure function: it must not change the original doc object, since other adapters may utilize this doc as well.
 Instead, we must make a copy, mutate and return it

+> **Attention**: TechDB currently supports ElasticSearch 2.1

 ## Log operations